-British Airways announcing it would be saying goodbye to all the remaining 747s with immediate effect, meaning they’ll likely never fly again and will depart years earlier than first expected.
+British Airways announced it would be saying goodbye to all the remaining 747s with immediate effect, meaning they’ll likely never fly again and will depart years earlier than first expected.
 It also means that the three retro liveries aircraft will also be said goodbye too.
 This comes literally only a year after the retro liveries were indeed applied.
 A spokesperson said it is unlikely at magnificent Queen of the skies will ever operate commercial services for British Airways again to the downturn in trouble caused by the COVID 19 global pandemic.

 This is really only the beginning of major restructures being put into place, not only at British Airways but throughout the IAG group.
 This being one of the biggest to date.
 However, we also saw Iberia pack up their A340 operations, not that long ago.